rddq/prisoners-dilemma-simulator/README.md

 # Prisoner's Dilemma Simulator

 Prisoner's Dilemma Simulator is Python software that simulates repeated-play Prisoner's Dilemma games.
-It was originally created for a BYU CS 670 lab.
+It was created for a BYU CS 670 Multi-Agent Systems lab.

 ## Getting Started